 That’s why they are a great choice for your entryways, along pathways, near exterior areas where people can gather or relax, and even near seating areas.

-But not all trees are ideal for Greater Chicago commercial properties.
-You want to choose the right ones to benefit your unique property – whether you manage an office park, an industrial facility, an educational site, a healthcare facility, a retail center, or a homeowner’s association.
+However, not all trees are ideal for commercial properties in Greater Chicago.
+You want to choose the right ones to benefit your unique property, whether you manage an office park, an industrial facility, an educational site, a healthcare facility, a retail center, or a homeowner’s association.

-Let’s look at some of the best trees for commercial properties in Chicago so you can get a better idea of optimal choices for your site.
+Let’s examine some of the best trees for commercial properties in Chicago, so you can gain a better understanding of the optimal choices for your site.

 Best Trees for Commercial Properties in Chicago